The Adventures of Ichabod and Mr. Toad: Release

+The Adventures of Ichabod and Mr. Toad was released in theaters on October 5, 1949.
+The film grossed $1,200,000 in domestic rentals in the United States and Canada.
+Cumulatively, it earned $1,625,000 in worldwide rentals.

 Television airings

 The Mr. Toad segment of The Adventures of Ichabod and Mr. Toad was first screened on television, in edited form, as part of the inaugural season of the Disneyland anthology series, on February 2, 1955, under the title The Wind in the Willows.
 It was paired with an edited version of Disney's The Reluctant Dragon due to the fact that both cartoons are based on stories by author Kenneth Grahame.
 The Ichabod segment of the film had its television premiere during the following season of TV's Disneyland, on October 26, 1955, under the title The Legend of Sleepy Hollow.
 Notably, for this airing of Sleepy Hollow and subsequent reruns, a new 14-minute animated prologue was added, recounting the life of Washington Irving, the story's author.
 This prologue has never been released on home media.

 The Legend of Sleepy Hollow was released on its own to theaters as a 33-minute featurette in September 1963.
 This was the same edit presented on the Disneyland television series, minus the 14-minute prologue and the Walt Disney live-action host segments.
 Similarly, in 1978, the Wind in the Willows segment of the original film was re-released to theaters under the new title The Madcap Adventures of Mr. Toad to accompany Disney's feature film Hot Lead and Cold Feet.

 The Legend of Sleepy Hollow had a subsequent television airing, in truncated form, as part of the TV specials Halloween Hall o' Fame (1977) and Disney's Halloween Treat (1982).

 Once it was split into two segments for airing on the Disneyland television series, The Adventures of Ichabod and Mr. Toad was not available for viewing in its original form for many years thereafter, but was instead screened as two individual items.
 When first released on home video, the segments retained their names from the Disneyland series (The Legend of Sleepy Hollow and The Wind in the Willows, respectively), having taken their names from the original stories.

 Some of the scenes were cut when the segments were split up for home video release.
 For example: